patrick-kidger/optimistix/CONTRIBUTING.md

 pytest benchmarks/ --benchmark-only
 ```

-You can run benchmarks on `main` / `dev` or on your feature branch for a before-and-after comparison, and also save more extensive results for analysis.
+You can run benchmarks before or after your change, and also save more extensive results for analysis.
 For more on this, skip to the "Benchmarking" section below.
 Then push your changes back to your fork of the repository:

 ```bash